 - Declan Hartness (firstname.lastname@example.org) Introspective Ignorance & The Problem of Consciousness (supervisor: Professor Tom Stoneham)

-- Nasir Khan (email@example.com) (supervisor: Professor Paul Noordhof)
+- Nasir Khan (email@example.com) Should physicalism postulate higher-orders of reality? (supervisor: Professor Paul Noordhof)

-- Bridger Landle (firstname.lastname@example.org) The metaphysics of fission (supervisor: Professor Mary Leng)
+- Bridger Landle (firstname.lastname@example.org) Counterpart Theory (supervisor: Professor Mary Leng)

 - Sara Peppe (email@example.com) Is Quine's account of probability coherent with Quantum Mechanics? (supervisor: Professor Mary Leng)